Gamer251/Mima-s-Wip/README.md

 And nothing else at the moment...

-If you want to contact who is updating the Mima mod in crap, talk to Discord looking for this user: https://discord.gg/hYT3YTc
+If you want to contact who is updating the Mima mod in crap, talk to Discord looking for this server: https://discord.gg/hYT3YTc